Chapman River

-Chapman River is a river in the Mid West region of Western Australia.
+The Chapman River is a river in the Mid West region of Western Australia.

 Course

 The river arises on the Victoria Plateau east of Northampton.
 It flows in a southerly direction, passing through the town of Nabawa in the Shire of Chapman Valley, and continuing south to about the latitude of Geraldton.
 It then descends to the coastal plain, turning to the west-north-west and disgorging into the Indian Ocean at Bluff Point in Champion Bay.
 Tributaries of the river include Chapman River East, Skelton Gully, Una Brook and Rushy Gully.

 Hydrology

 Most of the Chapman River's 1,160 km² catchment consists of cleared agricultural land.
 This land is heavily fertilised and subject to soil erosion, so the river carries high concentrations of nitrogen, phosphorus and chlorophyll a.
 This, together with the encroachment of urban areas into the river's riparian zone, has resulted in a degraded river system with eutrophic lower reaches.

 The river generally does not flow in summer, but always flows in winter.
 From the mouth to about 1.5 km upriver, the river is estuarine.
 This stretch always contains some water.
 The mouth itself is usually closed by a sandbar, but this opens at the onset of heavy flow, and closes after flow has receded.
 When the sandbar is open, sea water enters the estuary, mildly affecting its salinity.

 During periods of very high rainfall, soils are washed into the river and carried out to sea.
-Following heavy rains in June and July 1986, it is estimated that: the Chapman River washed 39,000 tons of suspended sediment into the ocean; that at peak flow a ton of sediment entered the ocean every seven seconds; and that this loss of sediment represented the loss of some A$73,000 of soil nitrogen.
+Following heavy rains in June and July 1986, it was estimated that the Chapman River washed 39,000 tons of suspended sediment into the ocean, representing the loss of some A$73,000 of soil nitrogen.